-A Warsaw supplier advertised gauges and other small tools, brass and other.
-And a table of prevailing barley prices appeared, a regular feature in the journal.
-It was nice to see Winnipeg mentioned.
+Another supplier, in Warsaw, advertised gauges and other small tools, brass and other.
+A table of prevailing barley prices also appeared, a regular feature in the journal.
+Winnipeg, Canada mentioned sign of our early importance as a granary.

-A substantial number of Galicians had emigrated there for farming opportunities earlier in the century.
-This group was, I believe, mainly Ukrainian, but probably some Poles had joined this trek, and anyway the influence might be no less patent for that.
+As well though, a substantial number of Galicians had emigrated to Western Canada to pursue farming opportunities, encouraged by the famous Sifton policy.
+This group was, I understand, mainly Ukrainian, but probably some Poles had joined the trek.

 Part III follows.